Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 meanwhile they will provide a little

-diversion for the family in the winter.
+diversion for the family in the winters

 To be candid I have not the patience

-to write carefully.
+to write carefully

-Still fine and dandy
+Still fine and dandy,

-And love to all from
+Much love to all from

 Your ever loving boy